B59-CloudDevOps/Bash-Scripting/agenda.md

-# Following are the shell scripting topics which we discuss as a part of our project
+# Following are the shell scripting topics which we discuss in this training

 ```
     1. SheBang Notation and Comments